sjc5/go-api-template/README.md

 ### Auth

-This template sets up a tiny bit of scaffolding show how you might interact with sessions using middleware, but it doesn't set up an auth system at all.
-Maybe you want cookies, maybe you want passkeys, maybe you want JWTs, who knows.
+This template sets up a bit of scaffolding to show how you might interact with sessions using context, but it doesn't set up an actual authentication system at all.
 So that's your responsibility.
-If you go with cookies, make sure you handle setting up CSRF protection (and perhaps cookie signing).

 ### Database

-This template doesn't actually do anything with the database, but it just shows how to set one up with GORM.
-The instance is a global variable at `global.DB`.
+This template doesn't actually do anything interesting with the database, but it does show how to set up a SQLite database using GORM.
+The GORM instance is a global variable at `global.DB`.

 #### Migrations